 - Unusual lively color movement because the paint has been poured

-- No glass covering up the painting
+- No glass covering up the texture and colors

 I had been